-BVES will leverage the network connectivity capabilities gained by the project to eventually deploy and an array of field devices that enhance situational awareness and detect and remedy system fault and ignition potential events.
+BVES will leverage the network connectivity capabilities gained by the project to eventually deploy and an array of field devices that enhance situational awareness and forecasting initiatives are all located in Tier 2 and 3. detect and remedy system fault and ignition potential events.
 BVES will apply any lessons learned throughout the progression of the program.